 If you or anyone that you know would like some help improving your posture, you can count on Dr. Adam J. Friedman with CARE Wellness Center.
 I provide a full suite of integrative services including: x-rays, chiropractic care, postural exercises, massage therapy and rehabilitation to help correct any postural related problems you may be having.
-I offer free consultations and serve the communities of Margate, Coconut Creek and Coral Springs Florida.
+I serve the communities of Margate, Coconut Creek and Coral Springs Florida.

 Remember…EVERYONE can have good posture and chiropractic care can help with that in a gentle, non-invasive way.

 - Applied Ergonomics.
 Volume 35, Issue 2, March 2004, Pages 113-120.
 “Classroom Posture and Self-Reported Back and Neck Pain in Schoolchildren.”
 Sam Murphy, Peter Buckle and David Stubbs